-The bill would provide for specific reimbursement amounts to providers, and stipulate that an institution that received such a reimbursement would not be allowed to charge the injured person any remaining balance.
+The bill would provide for specific reimbursement amounts to providers and stipulate that an institution that received such a reimbursement would not be allowed to charge the injured person any remaining balance.
 The reimbursement amounts would be as follows:

-- No more than 125% of the amount payable for the treatment, training, product, service, or accommodation under the federal Medicare program, for an "emergency medical condition" and "related emergency care". - No more than 100% of the amount payable under Medicare, for all other circumstances and all other treatments, training, products, services, or accommodations.
+- No more than 125% of the amount payable for the treatment, training, product, service, or accommodation under the federal Medicare program, for an "emergency medical condition" and "related emergency care". - No more than 100% of the amount payable under Medicare for all other circumstances and all other treatments, training, products, services, or accommodations. - No more than the average amount accepted by the provider for the treatment, training, product, service, or accommodation during the preceding calendar year in cases that do not involve PIP insurance if Medicare does not provide an amount payable.